hashkat/hashkat/docs/keywords.md

 ####analysis
 **(type: n/a)** This parameter should never be adjusted, when the software looks for the parameters listed under the analysis heading, it first looks to this variable.
 This defines to so called analysis section of the input file.

-####initial_entities
+####initial_agents
-**(type: integer)** This parameter is the number of initial entities in the simulation.
-The entity type and characterizations are determined before any time will pass in the simulation.
+**(type: integer)** This parameter is the number of initial agents in the simulation.
+The agent type and characterizations are determined before any time will pass in the simulation.

-####max_entities
+####max_agents
-**(type: integer)** This parameter is the maximum number of entities (users) that will be allowed in the simulation.
-Once the maximum number of users has been reached in the simulation, the program will no longer add users but will not terminate.
+**(type: integer)** This parameter is the maximum number of agents that will be allowed in the simulation.
+Once the maximum number of agents has been reached in the simulation, the program will no longer add agents but will not terminate.

 ####max_time
 **(type: integer)** This parameter is the maximum time allowed in the simulation.
 The units of time in the simulation is minutes.
 The simulation will terminate once the maximum amount of time has been reached.